Algemetric/HERatio_go/README.md

 # HERatio and BFV Benchmark

-This package implements the cryptographic functions and benchmarking tests for the short-paper "HERatio: Homomorphic Encryption of Rationals using Laurent Polynomials" originaly submitted for the "3rd Annual FHE.org Conference on Fully Homomorphic Encryption".
+This package implements the cryptographic functions and benchmarking tests for the paper "HERatio: Homomorphic Encryption of Rationals using Laurent polynomials" originaly submitted for the 29th Australasian Conference on Information Security and Privacy (ACISP 2024).

 To run the performance benchmarks, you'll need to install Golang (i.e., Go).
 Both actions are covered in the next subsection.